-In 2021 the church and the world will make a phased re-entry into whatever the post-pandemic normal will look like.
-After the ongoing tragedy of COVID-19, the church has an opportunity to be a close observer of how God is active as life as we knew it returns in some ways, and is entirely transformed in others.
+As the church and the world continue to explore what the post-pandemic normal will look like, the church has an opportunity to be a close observer of how God is active as life as we knew it returns in some ways, and is entirely transformed in others.

 Are you interested in practicing a way of discernment that could transform how you live out our calling to be church in a changed and changing world?
 Join us for a three-month exploration of Faithful Innovation Learning Communities.
 Gather 3-5 people from your congregation, join in on three monthly Zoom calls in, commit to meeting as a group at least one time a month outside of those meetings, and learn a process for discernment and innovation.